When Concert Halls Fell Silent

 One of the most sought-after cellists performing on the international stage today, Rapahel Wallfisch will close the Festival with a solo recital of 3 Cello Suites by Johann Sebastian Bach.

-The concert will be preceded by a panel discussion and Q&A with exhibition artists and curators at 7pm.
+The concert will be preceded by a panel discussion and Q&A with exhibition artists and festival curator Julia Morneweg, chaired by Limelight Magazine Editor at Large, Clive Paget, at 7pm.

 Julia Morneweg | Festival Curator